-The capacitance on the input 12V rail of the Twin Lakes 1S server is less than 1000uF.
-However, platform designers must make certain that the overall capacitance on the 12.5V rail of the entire platform meets the system's power supply requirement and does not cause instability.
+The capacitance on the input 12V rail of the Twin Lakes 1S server shall be optimized.
+Platform designers must ensure overall capacitance on the 12.5V rail of the entire platform meets the system's power supply requirement and does not cause instability.